cloudfoundry/cf-networking-release/docs/large_deployments.md

 Please submit a PR or create an issue if you have come across other large deployment considerations.

+## Problem 0: Default overlay IP CIDR block too small when there are 250+ diego cells

+### Symptoms
+The silk daemon on some diego cells fails because it cannot get a lease.

+### Solution
+Increase the size of the [`silk-controller.network` CIDR job property](https://github.com/cloudfoundry/silk-release/blob/b949495e16b6c3acab765e139408a5db57fa27c0/jobs/silk-controller/spec#L31-L33).

 ## Problem 1: Silk Daemon uses too much CPU
 ### Symptoms
 The silk daemon begins using too much CPU on the cells.
 This causes the app health checks to fail, which causes the apps to evacuate the cell.